 You have eye boogers all the time

 If you have crud in your eyes no matter how many times you wipe them clean, it’s a good idea to see an ophthalmologist.
 “I think if someone gets chronic discharge every day, that’s a reason to see a doctor and look at what’s going on.
 That’s generally not normal,” says Dr. Asbell.
-This is what your earwax can reveal about your health.
+To ensure eye health, follow these tips.

 Your eyes feel glued shut

 If it’s a struggle to peel your eyes open in the morning, something other than ordinary sleepiness might be to blame.
 Conjunctivitis, also known as pink eye, can sometimes cause it to feel like your eyes are stuck together.
-(This is what your body odor can reveal about your health.)
+Here’s how to tell the difference between allergies and pink eye.